Coagulation Laboratory Introduction

 Routine Coagulation Testing:

 The Coagulation section offers a 24 hour service for all routine coagulation testing, which includes Prothrombin time (PT/INR) Partial Thromboplastin Time (PTT), Fibrinogen level and D-Dimer assay.
-For urgent requests during core hours (08:00-20:00) please contact the laboratory on ext 15986 or 0121 3715986 to obtain an urgent reference number.
+For urgent requests during core hours (08:00-20:00) please call ext 16920 or 0121 3716920 to obtain an urgent reference number.

 Special Coagulation Testing:

-The coagulation section also offers a comprehensive range of specialist coagulation assays which are performed by prior arrangement.
-These include Factor Assays, Inhibitor Assays, Anti-Xa Assays, Thrombophilia screening, von Willebrand screening, Lupus screening, Heparin induced thrombocytopenia (HIT) screening, ADAMTS13 Activity/Inhibitor Assays and Platelet function testing.
-This service operates a 5 day working week from Monday to Friday 09:00-17:30.
+The coagulation section also offers a comprehensive range of specialist coagulation assays; these include Factor Assays, Inhibitor Assays, Anti-Xa Assays, Thrombophilia screening, von Willebrand screening, Lupus screening, Heparin induced thrombocytopenia (HIT) screening, ADAMTS13 Activity/Inhibitor Assays and Platelet function testing.
+This service operates routinely Monday to Friday 09:00-17:00.
 In certain circumstances urgent assays may be performed out of hours by prior arrangement.
 Refer to the information in the individual test database for sample requirements and for copies of the appropriate request form (external requests only).
 Please contact Haematology medical staff for further advice on any special coagulation requests.

 Special coagulation assays are complex to perform and are batch processed within 21 days of receipt, however urgent requests can usually be processed within 24 hours.
-Please contact the specialist coagulation laboratory on ext 15988 or 0121 3715988 to discuss any urgent requests.
+Please contact the specialist coagulation laboratory to discuss any urgent requests.

 Sample collection notes: